By Marika Sboros

 Of 30 participants on his LCHF programme after the first 12 months, all but four lost weight and waist circumference.
 Eight stopped all diabetes medications and 11 reduced some diabetes medication.

-Cavan said it is now clear that type 2 diabetes results from modern lifestyles.
-This has led to the evolution of a new management paradigm.
+Cavan said that it was now clear that type 2 diabetes resulted from modern lifestyles.
+This had, therefore, led to the evolution of a new management paradigm.

 He outlined the basic principles: type 2 diabetes is associated with insulin resistance or carbohydrate intolerance; it can be reversed and remission is the goal; carbohydrate restriction is vital; intermittent fasting, low-carb and ketogenic (very-LCHF) diets work.

-Jeffrey Bohn, Swiss Re Institute director, said that the BMJ partnership reflects a focus on major research topics for the future of the insurance industry and wider society.
+Jeffrey Bohn, Swiss Re Institute director, said that the BMJ partnership reflected a focus on major research topics for the future of the insurance industry and wider society.

 “Swiss Re Institute has established itself as a platform for unbiased debate.
 I was particularly pleased that the Food for Thought conference was live-streamed and viewed more than 5,700 times by people in 63 countries,” Bohn said.